f-atisai/f-atisai.github.io/_projects/2022-08-19-oxford-102-flowers.md

 ### Transfer Learning

 Convolutional Neural Networks are best for image classification.
-However, Modern CNNS have millions of parameters.
+However, Modern CNNs have millions of parameters.
 Training them from scratch will require a ton of computing power (hundreds of gpu hours or more).
 Because such resources are unavailable and the goal is to spend less time building the classifier, a pre-trained neural network is leveraged and adapted to the new dataset - this is known as **transfer learning**.
 Transfer learning often includes additional training and or fine tuning depending on both the size of the new dataset, and, the similarity of the new dataset to the original dataset.

 ### MobileNet